mohit-kumar-saini/Second-Hand-Market-Place/README.md

 ```

 ### 4. Configure Environment Variables
-- Set up the required `.env` file for backend settings like database URL, JWT secret, etc.
+- Set up the required `.env` file for backend settings like database URL, JWT secret
-- Adjust API URLs in the frontend configuration as needed.
+- Adjust API URLs in the frontend configuration as needed

 ### 5. Start Development Servers